Shares fall to one-month low after U.S. manufacturing hit

 Euro zone bond yields inched up after another speech from outgoing ECB chief Mario Draghi calling for fiscal stimulus to boost the region’s sluggish economy.

 The weak U.S. data pushed oil prices to near one-month lows, although a surprise drop in U.S. crude inventories helped them to rebound.
-[O/R]

 Reporting by Ritvik Carvalho; additional reporting by Hideyuki Sano; Editing by Hugh Lawson